-A student's account must be current by the end of each enrollment period.
-Students will not be permitted to register for courses in subsequent semesters if they have an unpaid balance on their account unless special permission is obtained from Student Accounts.

-Balances remaining on a student's account at the end of the semester will incur a financial charge per month as dictated by State regulations until paid in full.
-A student's records, grades, and transcripts will not be released while an outstanding balance exists.
-The King's may report unpaid accounts to national credit agencies and solicit a collection agency to secure payment of delinquent accounts.
+Payment for each term is due by the first day of the term.
+If a student's account is not current by the open registration period for the next term, students will not be permitted to register for courses in subsequent semesters.
+Balances remaining on a student's account may be subject to the late payment fee.
+Where the law allows, a student's records, grades, and transcripts will not be released while an outstanding balance exists.
+The King's University may report unpaid accounts to national credit agencies and solicit a collection agency to secure payment of delinquent accounts.
 Students will be responsible for the payment of all collection costs including attorney and court fees.